 For people with type 2 diabetes, this is definitely positive news.
 Just a tablespoon or two at mealtimes is all it takes!

 Likewise, it’s the lowering of blood sugar that has linked it to weight loss.
-Apple cider vinegar helps to reduce the appetite, which means that fewer calories are consumed.
+Some other benefits of apple cider vinegar are that apple cider vinegar helps to reduce the appetite, which means that fewer calories are consumed.
 Many studies have taken place, and it does seem that by using the same amount (a tablespoon or two), satiety can be increased and weight loss, which to me, seems like such an effortless step to take!

 Apple cider vinegar has also been linked to both lowering cholesterol, which then reduces the risk of things like heart disease and cancer, and killing cancer cells.
 Most of the studies for these were done on rats or in test tubes, which doesn’t give us that sound of research, but it’s still something.